steveculshaw/templesandtombs/README.md

 Head down the Nile to Luxor, and meet up with Professor Henri in his office.<br>
 Stepping in to his office, and are ambushed by two brit's with guns.<br>
-Henri apologies, and a third man comes in and goes to take Henri's seat.<br>
+Henri apologies, and a third man (Bishop, SIS) comes in and goes to take Henri's seat.<br>
 Hendrick's dodges out of the room, barges into a third agent, dodges past him, out into the main body of the museum.<br>

+Bishop wants the plume returning to the temple, and is demanding it be done.<br>
+And reckons the path to the temple has been compromised.<br>

+He confirms that both Henri and him had sent, and lost, men to the underground temple beneath the museum.<br>

+Meanwhile Hendricks takes cover in a side office.<br>
+Swaps the plume for an ostrich feather.<br>

+The party head down into the underchambers, passing a card "For Nico, you will be missed".<br>
+Entrance way has a symbol for the god, Sia.<br>
+People have been sent through her, and none have returned.<br>